zabi076/NEXT-Assigement/README.md

 this is my first read me file
+create by zohaib ismail.